 (a) In General.
 The provisions of Section 30 that are applicable to the Real-Time Market, as supplemented by Section 29.30, shall apply to EIM Market Participants.

 (b) Start Up and Minimum Load.
-For the Proxy Cost determination of Start-Up Cost and Minimum Load Costs, the CAISO will utilize the Market Services Charge and System Operations Charge reflected in the EIM Administrative Charge.
+For the determination of Proxy Start-Up Costs and Proxy Minimum Load Costs, the CAISO will utilize the Market Services Charge and System Operations Charge reflected in the EIM Administrative Charge.

 * * * * * *

-30.4 Proxy Cost and Registered Cost Methodologies
+30.4 Default Start-Up Bids, Default Minimum Load Bids, and Default Transition Bids

+30.4.1 Generally

+The CAISO will calculate Default Commitment Cost Bids using the Proxy Cost methodology for all resources, except for –

+(a) Non-Resource-Specific Resources and Non-Generating Resources; or

-Scheduling Coordinators for Generating Units and Resource-Specific System Resources must use the Proxy Cost methodology for their Start-Up Costs and Minimum Load Costs, as well as for Transition Costs in the case of Multi-Stage Generating Resources unless the resource has fewer than twelve (12) consecutive months of fifteen-minute LMPs for Energy at the resource’s PNode or Aggregated PNode and meets the definition of a Use-Limited Resource.
+(b) a resource that is qualified by the CAISO as a Use-Limited Resource and the resource has fewer than twelve (12) consecutive months of fifteen-minute LMPs for Energy at the resource’s PNode or Aggregated PNode, in which case the resource’s Default Commitment Cost Bids will be determined as Registered Costs pursuant to Section 30.4.6.

+30.4.2 Transition of Use-Limited Resources to Proxy Costs

 Scheduling Coordinators on behalf of Use-Limited Resources with fewer than 12 months of data can elect to use the Registered Cost methodology and remain on that methodology for a two-month period once 12 months of pricing data is collected, while the Scheduling Coordinator and the CAISO are going through the process of determining what Opportunity Costs, if any, apply to the Use-Limited Resource.
 Once this process concludes, all such Use-Limited Resources must be subject to the Proxy Cost methodology.

-For Use-Limited Resources eligible for the Registered Cost methodology, Scheduling Coordinators may elect on a thirty (30) day basis to use either the Proxy Cost methodology or the Registered Cost methodology for specifying their Start-Up Costs and Minimum Load Costs to be used for those resources in the CAISO Markets Processes, as well as for Transition Costs in the case of Multi-Stage Generating Resources.
-The elections are independent as to Start-Up Costs and Minimum Load Costs; that is, a Scheduling Coordinator for such a Use-Limited Resource may elect to use either the Proxy Cost methodology or the Registered Cost methodology for Start-Up Costs and may make a different election for Minimum Load Costs.
-However, in the case of Multi-Stage Generating Resources, the Scheduling Coordinator must make the same election (Proxy Cost methodology or Registered Cost methodology) for Transition Costs as it makes for Start-Up Costs.
+For Use-Limited Resources eligible for the Registered Cost methodology, Scheduling Coordinators may elect on a thirty (30) day basis to use either the Proxy Cost methodology or the Registered Cost methodology for calculating their Default Start-Up Bids and Default Minimum Load Bids to be used for those resources in the CAISO Markets Processes, as well as for Default Transition Bids in the case of Multi-Stage Generating Resources.
+The elections are independent as to Default Start-Up Bids and Default Minimum Load Bids; that is, a Scheduling Coordinator for such a Use-Limited Resource may elect to use either the Proxy Cost methodology or the Registered Cost methodology for Default Start-Up Bids and may make a different election for Default Minimum Load Bids.
+However, in the case of Multi-Stage Generating Resources, the Scheduling Coordinator must make the same election (Proxy Cost methodology or Registered Cost methodology) for Default Transition Bids as it makes for Default Start-Up Bids.
 If a Scheduling Coordinator has not made an election, the CAISO will assume the Proxy Cost methodology as the default.

+30.4.3 Scheduling Coordinator Reference Level Change Requests

+The CAISO will verify Reference Level Change Requests for changes to Default Start-Up Bids and Default Minimum Load Bids as described in Section 30.11.

+30.4.4 Default Commitment Cost Bids

+30.4.4.1 Using Proxy Cost Methodology

+For resources under the Proxy Cost methodology, the CAISO will calculate a resource’s Default Commitment Cost Bids as applicable Proxy Cost multiplied by one hundred and twenty-five percent (125%).